ballerina-platform/module-ballerinax-oracledb/README.md

 All database libraries share the same connection pooling concept and there are three possible scenarios for connection pool handling.
 For its properties and possible values, see [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool).

->**Tip**: Connection pooling is used to optimize opening and closing connections to the database.
+>**Note**: Connection pooling is used to optimize opening and closing connections to the database.
 However, the pool comes with an overhead.
 It is best to configure the connection pool properties as per the application need to get the best performance.

 1. Global, shareable, default connection pool